mindspore-ai/docs/tutorials/lite/source_en/use/runtime_train_cpp.md

 These two modes differ in several aspects:

 1. The input of the network: Running inference requires only the data, while running training requires both data and labels
-2. The output of the network: Runing inference returns the predicted values in the output, while running in training mode returns the loss
+2. The output of the network: Running inference returns the predicted values in the output, while running in training mode returns the loss
 3. In training mode, the weights of the layers are updated in each Run, while in inference mode they are static
 4. Some layers behave differently in inference vs. training mode, e.g., updating the accumulated batch mean and variance in Batch Normalization layers